erseno/LibGdxInAndroidProject/README.md

 **my-gdx-game-core**

 Java only module.
-Game code goes here
+Game code goes here.
+No platform specific code should be placed here

 **my-gdx-game-android**

+Android specific code for the game goes here.
-Android launcher for the game which uses AndroidFragmentApplication to allow the game to be shown as a Fragment
+Contains Android launcher for the game.
+This example uses AndroidFragmentApplication to allow the game to be shown as a Fragment

 **app**

-Your typcial Android application module
+Your typical Android application module